-Basic income (loss) per share is computed on the basis of the net income (loss), adjusted to recognize the effect of a down-round feature when it is triggered, for the period divided by the weighted average number of ordinary shares and prepaid warrants outstanding during the period.
+Basic income (loss) per share is computed on the basis of the net income (loss), for the period divided by the weighted average number of ordinary shares and prepaid warrants outstanding during the period.
 Diluted income (loss) per share is based upon the weighted average number of ordinary shares and of potential ordinary shares outstanding when dilutive.
 Ordinary share equivalents include outstanding stock options and warrants, which are included under the treasury stock method when dilutive.
-The calculation of diluted income (loss) per share does not include options and warrants exercisable into 1,590,346, 4,008,007 and 3,536,495 shares for the years ended December 31, 2021, 2020 and 2019, respectively, because the effect would be anti-dilutive.
+The calculation of diluted income (loss) per share does not include options and warrants exercisable into 2,007,546, 2,558,164 and 1,590,346 shares for the years ended December 31, 2023, 2022 and 2021, respectively, because the effect would be anti-dilutive.